vtx22/STM32-ADS7828/README.md

 - Internal 2.5V or External Manual Voltage Reference, switchable at runtime
 - Power Down Modes with implicit switching
 - Fixed Scaling for Voltage Divider applications
+- Averaging of the last N values for every channel (dynamic or static storage options)

 # Usage
 ### Init